Behavioral Expectations

 • To develop self-awareness and a clear understanding of the impact of the student’s behavior on themselves and the greater community.

-While the Middle School Head and the Assistant Upper School Head are directly responsible for handling matters of discipline, it is our community that will accomplish the goals outlined above.
-Through collaboration and open communication we as a community hold ourselves accountable for the school culture that we create.
+While the Middle School Head and the Head of Student Experience are directly responsible for handling matters of discipline, it is our community that will accomplish the goals outlined above.
+Through collaboration and open communication, we as a community hold ourselves accountable for the school culture that we create.

 Expected Behavior for Students at School and During School Activities